 A Low-Level Center-of-Gravity Effect

-In visual displays containing two simple shapes, saccades typically reveal a so-called global effect: Even though participants aim for one of the two stimuli, their eyes deviate towards the other stimulus, and land on a location in between the two (Coren & Hoenig, 1972; Findlay, 1982).
-This systematic landing error is typically interpreted as a tendency of the eyes to land on the center of gravity (CoG) of the visual field (for reviews see Vitu, 2008; and Van der Stigchel & Nijboer, 2011).
+In visual displays containing two simple shapes, saccades typically reveal a so-called global effect: Even though participants aim for one of the two stimuli, their eyes deviate towards the other stimulus, and land on a location in between the two (Coren & Hoenig, 1972; Findlay, 1982; for reviews see Vitu, 2008; and Van der Stigchel & Nijboer, 2011).
+This systematic landing error is typically interpreted as a tendency of the eyes to land on the center of gravity (CoG) of the visual configuration in the periphery as the eyes land closer to the brighter or larger object of a pair (Deubel et al., 1984; Findlay, 1982).
 The neural basis of the global effect is assumed to be the superior colliculus, a brainstem region involved in saccade generation.
-The superior colliculus contains retinotopically organized motor maps, of which the neurons have large and overlapping receptive fields.
+The superior colliculus contains retinotopically organized sensory and motor maps, of which the neurons have large and overlapping receptive/movement fields.
 As a consequence, activity stemming from two proximally presented visual stimuli combines into one central peak of activity (Vokoun, Huang, Jackson, & Basso, 2014).
 If this peak of activity subsequently triggers a saccade, the eyes land in between the two stimuli (Findlay & Walker, 1999; Van Opstal & Van Gisbergen, 1989).
-It has been suggested that such saccadic averaging is the 'default mode' of the visual system (Vitu, 2008), which can only be overcome if saccadic programming time is sufficiently long, such that competition between two stimuli is resolved in favor of one of them.
-In line with this idea, the global effect is particularly likely to occur for saccades that are executed very quickly.
-When their latencies increase, saccades become less susceptible to the global effect (Coëffé & O’Regan, 1987; Vitu, Lancelin, Jean, & Farioli, 2006).
-In agreement with the idea that the global effect is a universal phenomenon, several studies have shown that a display's CoG even predicts where the eyes land during more natural behavior such as reading (Vitu, 1991), visual search (Zelinsky, 2008; Zelinsky, Rao, Hayhoe, & Ballard, 1997), and scene viewing (Findlay & Brown, 2006; Melcher & Kowler, 2001).
+According to this view, saccadic averaging is the default , that can only be overcome if saccadic programming time is sufficiently long (see also Coëffé & O'Regan, 1987; Ottes, van Gisbergen & Eggermont, 1985), and as proposed by Vitu (2008), it should then underlie saccade programming irrespective of the task and the visual material (see also Zelinsky, 2008).
+In line with this view, the global effect is particularly likely to occur for saccades that are executed very quickly, but when their latencies increase, saccades become less susceptible to the global effect (Coëffé & O’Regan, 1987; Vitu, Lancelin, Jean, & Farioli, 2006).
+Furthermore, there is already some evidence that the global effect might be a universal phenomenon; several studies indeed have shown that a display's CoG even predicts where the eyes land during more natural behavior such as the reading of pairs of isolated words (Vitu, 1991), visual search (Zelinsky, 2008; Zelinsky, Rao, Hayhoe, & Ballard, 1997), and scene viewing (Findlay & Brown, 2006; Melcher & Kowler, 2001).